-I grew up on 50 acres in western Pennsylvania, the second of four children.
-As a child I spent lots of time outdoors—roaming woods and fields, splashing in streams, climbing trees, and swimming in my family's backyard pool.
-I also loved drawing and reading and writing.
+I grew up in Pennsylvania, the second of four children.
+I spent much of my childhood outdoors: roaming woods and fields, splashing in streams, climbing trees, and swimming in my family's backyard pool.
+I also loved drawing, reading, and writing.

-In college, I studied the science of living things.
-I received a bachelor's degree in biochemistry from the University of Massachusetts and a Ph.D. in molecular biology/plant biology from the University of Wisconsin.
-For a few years after graduate school, I worked as a post-doctoral scientist at the University of Wisconsin and Penn State University,
+In college, I studied biochemistry (BS, University of Massachusetts) and molecular biology (PhD, University of Wisconsin).
+I then worked as a post-doctoral scientist, doing research on biology in labs at the University of Wisconsin and Penn State University,

-After my first two children were born, I was ready to try something new.
-I left the lab to stay home when my children were young and began to write books about science and nature for kids.
-Writing gave me a way to use my training as a scientist and share my love of the natural world with curious young readers.
-My first book was published in 2008, and since then I have authored more than sixty books, ranging from picture books to nonfiction for teens.
+After my children were born, I was ready to try something new.
+I left the lab and began to write books for kids.
+Writing gave me a way to use my training as a scientist and share my love of the natural world with curious readers.
+My first book was published in 2008, and since then I have authored more than seventy books, ranging from picture books to nonfiction for teens.

-When I'm not writing, I love to dig in my garden in central Pennsylvania, cook good food, drink coffee (mostly decaf, so I can sleep), and explore the nearby mountains with my dog, Sadie.
-My favorite people in the world to spend time with are my husband, Rick Hirsch, and our three children, Anna, Eva, and Ellie.
+When I'm not writing, I love to plant gardens, cook good food, drink coffee, and explore the mountains near my Pennsylvania home.
+My favorite people to spend time with are my husband, Rick Hirsch, and our three children, Anna, Eva, and Ellie.

-One of the things I love about being a writer is that I am always learning something new and fascinating about the natural world, and I get a thrill out of sharing what I am learning with my readers.
+One of the things I love about being a writer is that I am always learning something new about the world.
+I get a thrill out of sharing what I am learning with my readers.

 Interviews, blog posts, and more